 If you received a local anesthetic, you’ll be able to go home almost immediately after surgery.
 If you received general anesthesia, your doctor will monitor you for a few hours before discharging you.

 Areola reduction surgery is very safe, but like all surgeries, it comes with risks.

 - Loss of sensation.
 During areola reduction surgery, doctors leave the center of your nipple in place to reduce the risk of sensation loss.
-You may have a temporary loss of sensation during the healing process, but this is rarely permanent.
+You may have a temporary loss of sensation during the healing process, but this is .

 - Scarring.
 There will be a scar running around the outer edge of your areola, and the severity of this scarring varies.
 Sometimes the scar fades so much it’s nearly invisible, other times it can be very noticeable.
 Scars are often darker or lighter than the surrounding skin.
 Some scars can be improved with areola tattooing.

 - Inability to breastfeed.
 When your doctor removes a piece of your areola, there’s a risk of damage to the milk ducts.
-Although this is rare, there’s a chance that you’ll be unable to breastfeed in the future.
+Although , there’s a chance that you’ll be unable to breastfeed in the future.